django-ui/djangoui/docs/03_docker.md

 You can build the base image using the command:
 The following command will:

-  * create a dcoker image named 'geo-rhel9.21-base';
+  * create a docker image named 'geo-rhel9.21-base';
   * a python3.12 and create a user named 'poduser' with some decent bash profiles.
   * installs standard pythin packages